Wednesday, October 15, 2025

 "A pint a day keeps the doctor away" was my motto for this trip

 Eventually ending our walk in the quaintest town of Painswick at the adorable Saint Ann's B & B really seemed so perfect...until the proprietor made a rude comment about "right leaning" folks while checking us in.
 This made my sister feel unwelcome and a bit suspicious - so she checked his reviews and found two recent ones from Jewish people who had been refused lodging.
 We did bring this to the attention of Mickledore, who took it seriously and if proven true said they would stop using this establishment.
-I know we are living in extremely decisive times, and each side feels strongly they are standing on the higher ground.
+I know we are living in extremely divisive times, and each side feels strongly they are standing on the higher ground.
 I personally am not following politics closely because I just can't - but even if I'm more "left leaning," I'm sure I could never grasp how discrimination like this is justified.

 I took a "beautiful church" pic in every single town - very hard to choose just one

 Day Ten: The Cotswold Way ends in another 56 miles at the City of Bath, which we really wanted to see but were out of walking time - so we took the train.
 We spent our first day there pampering ourselves in it's famous ancient waters at the Thermae Bath Spa - an absolute must do if you are going there.
-(No cameras allowed inside...bellow is the Roman Baths, which nobody is going in obviously.)
+(No cameras allowed inside...below is the Roman Baths, which nobody is going in obviously.)

 Day Eleven: We had just enough time to tour the Roman Baths then stop for one last tea before catching our bus back to Heathrow where we would fly out the next day.
 I could write a whole blog entry on my nightmare travel day home of 34 hours - but instead I'll just be leaving some nasty reviews wherever I can about Icelandair.